System Design Space

 Related chapters

-• Why know Security Engineering - Establishes the baseline security mindset and architectural context where OWASP Top 10 acts as a system-level framework.
+• Why Security Engineering Matters - establishes the baseline security mindset and architectural context where OWASP Top 10 becomes a system-level framework.

-• API Security Patterns - Provides concrete controls for API surfaces, where many OWASP risks appear first in real production traffic.
+• API Security Patterns - details practical controls for API surfaces, where many OWASP risks appear first.

-• Supply Chain Security - Complements vulnerable-component and integrity risks with dependency governance, provenance and CI/CD hardening practices.
+• Supply Chain Security - connects vulnerable-component and integrity risks to dependency governance, provenance, and CI/CD hardening.

 Enable tracking in Settings